multitudes/42-minishell/README.md

 echo $?
 ```

-### Signals
-Signals are used by the operating system to notify a process of various events, such as a segmentation fault or a user interrupt.

 ### Memory Management and Memory Leaks

 As our shell is written in C we have to handle memory ourselves.
 Using the system functions `malloc()` and `free()` was allowed, the rest was up to us.
 Generally we aim to free memory as close to its initial allocation as possible.
 This way we ensure to use available resources efficiently and also facilitate freeing allocated memory upon planned and unplanned program termination.
 Each execution of the main loop returns to the main prompt of our shell.
 All memory that was not needed for the previous loop is freed and only those parts of the program still allocated that are needed for each loop (such as the environment variables).